TheRedSpy15/chancesoftware-landing/README.md

-The new landing page for Chance Software LLC
+Landing page for Chance Software LLC

+Using a modified version of [Astros](https://github.com/zankhq/astros)